TimonTheMicro/Binary-Family-extensions/README.md

 Checksum object
-Hash manager, allows to calculate hash of data on memory or string of MD2, MD4, MD5
+Hash manager, allows to calculate hash of data on memory or string of MD2, MD4, MD5, CRC16, CRC32, SHA1, SHA2 checksums with additional HMAC key.
-CRC16, CRC32
-SHA1, SHA2
-checksums with HMAC key.